cenkbilgen/translate_strings/README.md

 > translate_strings -k key_id:deeplKey1 -t ja
 ```

-Strings that have not been translated yet will be processed.
+Strings that have not been translated yet, will be processed.
 Any string with an existing translation or marked "do not translate" will be left alone.
 Your `Localizable.xcstrings` file will be modified, so commit every time before you run.

 ### Specifying the API Key
 You can provide the key verbatim with `-k this_is_the_actual_key` or have it saved and retrieved from the keychain by key ID with `-k key_id:key1`.
 If a key with the ID `key1` is not in the keychain, you will be prompted to provide one and subsequently just use the key ID.
 To view, modify, or delete keys, you can use the macOS _Keychain Access_ app and search for keys with the name `tools.xcode.translate_strings.`